bacionejs/stuff/README.md

 - The **"Group by Author"** query uses the GitHub name field as the game `title` and uses the GitHub parent as the `author`, if available, otherwise extracts the **word after the last occurrence of `by`** in the description, otherwise categorized as *unknown*.
 The `parent` field is **not reliable** for extracting author information because participants might delete their repositories.

 - The **"Group by Year"** query includes the full `description`, unchanged.
-The **year** comes from the GitHub `created_at` field.
-This is accurate because the **js13kGames competition organizer** creates a fork of each submitted repository during the competition period in **August and September**.
-The `created_at` value reflects the date that fork was made — not the date of the original repo — so it reliably indicates the correct competition year.
+The **year** is the first year in the description that is not found in the name.
+The GitHub `created_at` field isn't accurate because some old games didn't get forked the year of their competition.

 ## 📦 Repository Scraper: `games.mjs`